 Marked on original railroad maps as Winchester, this station is the jewel of the line.
 The first station burned to the ground on October 11, 1894 and was subsequently replaced by this more lavish station.
 The stained glass, elegant roof supports, and ornate waiting room make this station one of the most unique on the line.
 It's fully restored and under care of the Canal Winchester historical society.
 They also maintain the grain elevator (seen in the background) and a few donated rail cars.

 Canal Winchester - Decorative Corbels

 Canal Winchester - Station & Grain Elevator

 Haydenville - Eastbound

 This station, closed in the late 1950's, exists in a deteriorated state.
 Haydenville is best know for its unique bricks that were once the main export of the town and station.
 Despite heavy damage and vandalization, there's a bright future on the horizon for the station.
-The Hocking Valley Scenic Railway purchased the station and fenced it off for future restoration.
+The Hocking Valley Scenic Railway purchased the station with the intent of restoring it to a functioning state.
 The tracks pictured are still active and used by the railway for scenic tours.